sewaneedata/bus-route-efficiency-2024/README.md

 7. bus_routes.rds - this has the bus route information like the kids grade, bus number, house address, longitude and latitude, and reported miles.
 8. app.R - This is where the dashboard with the user input and server is made.

+## Notes
+1. The data for this is from the url entered on the dashboard so that will be the data in teh files in the data folder that you have input other than the `franklin_county.rds`.